jcontini/agentos-repo/plugins/youtube/plugin.md

 ## Requirements

-This skill requires `yt-dlp` to be installed on your system:
+This plugin requires `yt-dlp` to be installed on your system:

 ```bash
 # macOS (Homebrew)